Connect to Data

 When working with Microsoft Excel files, you can use Data Interpreter to detect sub-tables in your data as well as remove extraneous information to help prepare your data for analysis.
 When you turn on Data Interpreter, it detects these sub-tables and lists them as new tables in the Tables section of the Connections pane.

 You can then drag them into the Flow pane.
 If you are using Tableau Prep Builder version 2018.1.2 or later, you can select the Wildcard union option in the Multiple Files tab to include all found sub-tables in your flow.
-For more information about using Wildcard union in the Input step see Use wildcard union for files and database tables.
+For more information about using Wildcard union in the Input step see Union files and database tables in the Input step.

 If you turn Data Interpreter off, these tables are removed from the Connections pane.
 If these tables are already used in the flow, this will result in flow errors from the missing data.

-Note: Currently, Data Interpreter only detects sub-tables in your Excel spreadsheets.
+Note: Currently, Data Interpreter only detects sub-tables in your Excel spreadsheets and doesn't support specifying the starting row for text files and spreadsheets.

 The example below shows the results of using Data Interpreter on an Excel spreadsheet in the Connections pane.
 Data Interpreter detected two additional sub-tables.